chetan/sidekiq-recycler/README.md

 Two options are exposed by the middleware:

  * mem_limit: RSS usage limit, in megabytes
- * hard_limit_sec: time in seconds to wait for jobs to finish, after graceful shutdown initiated
+ * hard_limit_sec: time in seconds to wait for jobs to finish, after graceful shutdown initiated.
+Send TERM signal
+ * exit_limit_sec: time in seconds to wait for jobs to finish, after graceful shutdown initiated.
+Exit forcely.

 ## Kick the tires